Gen Z protests in Asia: August 2025 protests

-A BBC Indonesia report estimated that House of Representatives (DPR) members earn over monthly, including a housing allowance, salaries, and other stipends.
-The Indonesian Forum for Budget Transparency (FITRA) NGO claims the BBC overlooked DPR members' take-home pay, reaching monthly or annually, per the 2023–2025 DPR Budget Implementation List (DIPA).
-The budget for 580 DPR members’ salaries and allowances is set to hit in 2025, up from in 2023 and in 2024.
-However, Mahfud MD, former Chief Justice of the Constitutional Court of Indonesia and Minister of Law and Human Rights, contradicted the claim that DPR members' salaries would not reach per month, asserting instead that their total earnings could amount to billions of rupiah each month.
+A BBC Indonesia report estimated that House of Representatives members earn over monthly, including a housing allowance, salaries, and other stipends.
+The Indonesian Forum for Budget Transparency (FITRA) claims the BBC overlooked DPR members' take-home pay, reaching monthly or annually, per the 2023–2025 DPR Budget Implementation List (DIPA).
+The budget for 580 DPR members' salaries and allowances is set to hit in 2025, up from in 2023 and in 2024.
+Mahfud MD, former Chief Justice of the Constitutional Court of Indonesia and Minister of Law and Human Rights, contradicted the claim that DPR members' salaries would not reach per month, asserting instead that their total earnings could amount to billions of rupiah each month.

 Adding to the growing outrage in the general public were remarks made by certain members of parliament, which were seen as insensitive and tone deaf to the struggles of ordinary Indonesians.
 NasDem Party parliament member Nafa Urbach supported the allowance hike, stating that members of the House of Representatives experienced commuting difficulties.
 She later apologized on social media following public backlash over her statement and pledged her allowance to be given to her constituency.
 Ahmad Sahroni, deputy chairman of the House of Representative's third commission, described those calling for the dissolution of the parliament as "the dumbest people in the world" and later defended his comments.
 National Mandate Party parliament member Eko Patrio posted a parody video, which was viewed as mocking public concerns.
 By the end of the august wave on September 9, the protests had led to the suspension of 5 MPs, the rescindment of lawmakers' perks, and a mass government reshuffle.
 The protests had left 8 deaths, 8 missing, and thousands arrested.

+Iran

+Precursor protests

+The 2022–2023 Mahsa Amini protests were caused by the death of Mahsa Amini in police custody and came to encompass broader issues with the judicial system of the Islamic Republic of Iran.
+They ultimately failed as hundreds of people were killed and tens of thousands were beaten and/or detained in the government crackdown.